San Rafael, CA

 Upon graduation from high school, Janey was offered an art scholarship.
-The fear of being a starving artist drove her to get a degree in mathematics with minors in art and sociology from Lamar University.
-Janey’s art education continued at the University of Houston, San Francisco Art Institute, UC Berkeley, and College of Marin.
+Given her fear of being a starving artist, she turned to earning a Bachelor of Science degree in Mathematics with minors in Art and Sociology from Lamar University.
+She combined these seemingly disparate subjects into a career of interactive design work for clients like Apple, George Lucas Educational Foundation, Stanford University, Paramount Pictures, the Smithsonian, and the Grateful Dead.
+At the same time, Janey’s art education continued at San Francisco Art Institute, UC Berkeley, and College of Marin.

-Janey completed an Artist in Residency at Kriti Gallery in Varanasi, India, this past December, and as well as a solo exhibition in May and June at the Maturango Museum in southern California.
-Her paintings are collected nationally and internationally.
-In 2018 she was commissioned for numerous pieces for Kaiser Permanente Technology Center, Sutter Cathedral Hills Hospital, and Bodega Bay Lodge.
+Janey’s paintings are collected nationally and internationally.
+In recent years, she completed an Artist in Residency at Kriti Gallery in Varanasi, India, and had a solo exhibition of her work at the Maturango Museum in southern California and Marin Museum of Contemporary Art.
+Her commission work includes paintings for Kaiser Permanente Technology Center, Kaiser Permanente Chemical Dependency Treatment Center, Sutter Cathedral Hills Hospital, and Bodega Bay Lodge.